Homotopy theory for algebras over polynomial monads: Introduction

 The common feature of all these transfers is that in each case the algebraic structure is governed by a \emph{polynomial monad} in sets.
-Building on $2$-categorical techniques developed in \cite{EHBat,BatWeb}, we show here that for this kind of algebraic structure, the \emph{existence of a transferred model structure} and its \emph{left properness} are intimately related.
-Both rely on a careful analysis of free algebra extensions.
+Building on $2$-categorical techniques developed in \cite{EHBat,W,W2} we show that for this kind of algebraic structure, the \emph{existence of a transferred model structure} and its \emph{left properness} are intimately related.
+Both rely on a careful analysis of \emph{free algebra extensions}.
 In the case of free monoid extensions this analysis has been done by Schwede-Shipley \cite{SS} in an exemplary and prototypical way.
 It is among the main results of this article that an analogous analysis is available for free algebra extensions over a general polynomial monad, provided the latter satisfies an extra-condition.
 This condition is of a combinatorial nature: it requires a certain category (attached to the polynomial monad) to be a coproduct of categories with terminal object.
 A polynomial monad fulfilling this extra-condition will be called \emph{tame}.
+This article provides a \emph{combinatorial toolkit} to construct free algebra extensions over any tame polynomial monad.

 All operads above are algebras over tame polynomial monads.
 In particular, we recover Muro's \cite{FM} recent construction of free non-symmetric operad extensions.
 Although non-symmetric operads can be viewed as monoids for a certain circle-product, the construction of these free operad extensions is highly non-trivial, since the circle-product commutes with colimits only on one side, while the Schwede-Shipley construction of free monoid extensions is based on a commutation with colimits on both sides.
 The availability of a Schwede-Shipley type construction for free algebra extensions depends on the behaviour of what we call \emph{semi-free coproducts}.
 These are coproducts of an algebra with a free algebra.
 Any \emph{tame} polynomial monad induces a ``polynomial expansion'' for semi-free coproducts.
 E. g., the underlying object of the coproduct $M\vee F_T(K)$ of a monoid $M$ with a free monoid $F_T(K)$ can be computed as follows (cf. \cite{SS} and Section \ref{SSM}):